Sustainability without silos

 By design, the Framework weaves together environmental and social issues that are too often siloed.
 “The coalition members that led the development of the Framework come from human rights and social interest groups.
 They come from environmental groups,” says Jimenez.
 “With one voice we’re telling companies that when we talk about ethical supply chains, we mean protecting both people and the environment.
 It’s not one or the other.”

 As important as it is to clarify norms for ethical supply chains in a way that fully integrates environmental and social concerns, the greater challenge is implementing these norms across vast company operations and far-flung supply chains.
 These challenges can be magnified by the separation in company teams, external standards, auditing systems, and other tools to address environmental versus social issues.
-“I go into companies that have very strong environmental programs but younger human rights programs.
+“I go into companies that have very strong environmental programmes but younger human rights programmes.
 There is actually internal division,” says Youssuf Aftab, a sustainability lawyer and principal of Enodo Rights, which offers legal expertise on human rights issues.
 “The two departments don’t talk to one another… there’s a real siloing of these issues.”
 This separation can lead to major inefficiencies as well as missed opportunities to develop lasting sustainability solutions.

 To address these challenges, the Accountability Framework fully integrates both environmental and human rights perspectives into the guidance it provides on each of the many aspects of how to implement an ethical supply chain.
 These aspects include systems for due diligence, traceability, supply chain management, monitoring, auditing, and reporting; as companies are establishing or improving these systems, they can develop approaches that simultaneously address several key environmental, social, and governance (ESG) issues.
 This improves efficiency, avoids duplicative or misaligned business processes, and promotes strong awareness of environmental and social responsibility across the supply chain.
 “It is one of the great contributions of a Framework that is talking about human rights and environmental issues together,” adds Aftab, one that offers “very specific guidance on what needs to be done.”